 ●Cerebrospinal fluid analysis.
 The cerebrospinal fluid is abnormal in over half of patients with HLH, with findings of cellular pleocytosis, rarely hemophagocytosis, and elevated protein.
 Cultures and testing for viruses (eg, by polymerase chain reaction) should be done as indicated by clinical findings and epidemiology.
 (See "Viral encephalitis in adults" and "Acute viral encephalitis in children: Clinical manifestations and diagnosis".)

 Brain MRI scan with and without contrast (if contrast is not contraindicated).
 Imaging of the CNS may show parameningeal infiltrations, subdural effusions, necrosis, and other abnormalities.

-●Computed tomography scans of neck, chest, abdomen, and pelvis to evaluate for possible malignancy.
+●Computed tomography (CT) scans of neck, chest, abdomen, and pelvis to evaluate for possible malignancy.

 ●Abdominal ultrasound, if the physical examination for splenomegaly is inconclusive.

 We do a rapid immunologic evaluation in those with a high clinical suspicion of HLH.
 (See 'Immunologic profile' below.)

 Bone marrow evaluation — All patients should have examination of a bone marrow aspirate and biopsy to evaluate the cause of cytopenias and/or to detect hemophagocytosis.
 The bone marrow specimens should also be cultured and examined for infectious organisms and evidence of malignancy.
 Bone marrow cellularity can be high, low, or normal in HLH .